How I Became a Cannabis Photographer

 Hi, my name is Bess — but people call me Cannabess!
-I’m a Seattle-based cannabis photographer and digital marketing professional.
+I’m a cannabis photographer and digital marketing expert with over eight years of experience.

 So, how does one become a cannabis photographer?
 Well, let’s start at the beginning…

 I graduated from Washington State University with my BA in Public Relations and a minor in Mandarin.
-I moved to Beijing and interned at a graphic design agency.
+I moved to Beijing in 2009 and interned at a graphic design agency.
 To pass time, I strolled the streets and shot photos with a Nikon D60 gifted by my dad.
-I started a blog and absorbed life abroad.
+The CCP blocked access to social media sites, so I started a WordPress blog and absorbed life abroad.

-I returned to the States and moved to Los Angeles.
-I worked in marketing research, specifically focus groups and ethnography.
-Clients included Nike, Apple, Louis Vuitton and Grey Goose.
+When I returned to the States, I moved to Los Angeles.
+I worked in marketing research, specifically focus groups and ethnography, for a woman I’d photographed in China.
+Our clients included companies like Nike, Apple, Louis Vuitton and Grey Goose.

 I tapped into my passion for politics and started A Generation Empowered, a political advocacy group regarding fiscal and economic issues.
 After four years in Los Angeles, I found my career at a crossroads and set my sights on D.C.